supernovus/lum.doxs.js/README.md

 # lum.doxs.js

+## THIS BRANCH IS EXPERIMENTAL AND VERY BROKEN

 A document markup format integrating [Twing], [Marked], and [Textile].

 Inspired by my older [lum-wiki] PHP library, but meant for in-browser